Join the global

 Ishinomaki Laboratory

 Open, unbounded, observational and globally-connective, Ashizawa’s character reflects his collaborative design ethos.
 “I believe that my job is to create a good space and environment, not to express myself.
 Whoever’s idea or design it is, if it’s good, there is great importance in having it realised.
 And to do that, collaboration is a key in creating a better environment.
-It’s a method that allows to improve the quality of the accumulated discoveries.
+It’s a method that improves the quality of the accumulated discoveries.
 And above all, we can share happiness with many people when collaborating, making things better.”

 Blue Bottle Shibuya by Keiji Ashizawa